 I put together a list of the top five open adoption agencies in the US to help you with your research.

 Lifetime adoption is an ever-changing agency.
 They provide placement services in most states and have added many agencies in various states in recent months.
 They provide photo listings, video presentations, support and promote open adoption, share updates on their “Lifetime Babies”, and provide services to biological families and adoptive families.
 Their website provides listings of potential adoptable children, as well as, potential adoptive families.

-American Adoptions has a well-appointed website that provides a lot of information and invaluable resources for all parties in the adoption triad.
-A focus on open adoptions and what it looks like to place a child for adoption, parenting adopted children, and how to maintain an open relationship.
-Twenty-four hour counseling is available for all women considering adoption.
+Gladney Adoptions has a well-appointed website that provides a lot of information and invaluable resources for all parties in the adoption triad.
+They have mostly open adoptions and they offer post-adoption support for people involved in domestic adoption, international adoption, and foster care adoption.
+They also offer support for birth parents and adoptees.

 Heart to Heart Adoptions offers full counseling and staff for every step of the adoption process.
 Heart to Heart Adoptions offers free services to all potential birth families.
 The agency hopes to ease all your burdens by helping with pregnancy-related and household expenses during the adoption process.
 In addition, they will help and guide you to find the perfect family for you and your child.

 Adoptions with Love provides services for all aspects of the adoption triad.
 They provide ongoing support for open adoptions by facilitating picture and letter exchanges between the biological and adoptive families.
 They provide pre and post-adoption support for birth parents and adoptive parents.